MCG-NJU/TDN/README.md

 # TDN: Temporal Difference Networks for Efficient Action Recognition
 ## Overview
-We will release the PyTorch code of the TDN in the few days.
+We will release the PyTorch code of the TDN in a few days.